Peppo Biscarini: Swimming

 Biscarini started his swimming career at the age of 5 and participated at his first age group Nationals at the age of 10.
 In May 1976, at the age of 15 years, Peppo won the World Championship in finswimming marathon (24 hours), setting a new world record of 83.7 km by breaking the previous world record of 70.3 km.
 In 1980, he introduced for the first time in the US the monofin and the front-mounted snorkel starting a working relationship with coach Thornton at UC Berkeley and was credited as the person who introduced the sport of finswimming -the monofin and front-mounted snorkels- until then unknown, to North America.
 Biscarini was also the member of the Italian National Team at the European finswimming championship.
 In 1987, he was named US national technical director for the sport of finswimming by the Underwater Society of America, member of the USOC and controlling body for finswimming in the United States.
 He often writes for Pesca Sub, an Italian speciality magazine.
-In 1989, he founded Hyperfin, a high tech fin manufacturing company, and worked as a technical consultant with swimming programs at various division 1 universities.
+In 1989, he founded Hyperfin, a high tech fin manufacturing company, and worked as a technical consultant with swimming programs at various top division 1 universities.
 In 1978, he became the Italian National champion in the open water swimming and represented Italy to the FINA World Open Water Swimming Championships Capri-Napoli in 1979.
 Biscarini is also a speaker at the World Clinic for swimming coaches, Chicago 1995.
 Integrated techniques of finswimming for the benefit of high-level swimming, CO_{2} tolerance training and swimming with front snorkels.

 Biscarini also served as the technical consultant to Lockheed Martin underwater division to develop a human-powered submarine.
-From 1992 to 1996, he trained the US Navy Seals team for the International Military Sports Council (CISM) Military World Games.
+From 1992 to 1996, he trained the US Navy Seals team for the International Military Sports Council (CISM) Military World Games in Coronado Island,CA. In 1998 he was best US athlete at the Freediving World Championship setting a US national record in constant weight (51 meters) after having set the US static breath hold record at 5:40.